daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

     ![Modeler purchaseOrder UI_Result](/images/tutorials/multisystemconnector/PurchaseOrder-UI-Result.PNG)

+13. Perform a new Build

+14. Go to application area.
+Access the option ***Series / PurchaseOrderSerie / Add new***, and create a new number serie for document PurchaseOrder

+15. Access the option ***Documents / PurchaseOrder / Add new***, and create a new Purchase Order.
+After saving, the Order should be integrated on ERP Primavera

 ## 5. Communicate with an external API

 1. On Commitment "*GoodsPurchaseRequest*", navigate to tab *"[Entity References](https://docs.numbersbelieve.com/omnia3_modeler_references.html)"*, and define a reference for .NET assembly System.Net.Http